iaincollins/structured-data-testing-tool/README.md

 ### How to define your own tests

-The built-in presets are only cover some use cases and are only able to check if values are defined and not what they contain.
+The built-in presets only cover some use cases and are only able to check if values are defined (not what they contain).

-With the API you can use `jmespath` query syntax to define your own tests to check for additional properties and specific values.
+With the API you can use [JMESPath query syntax](http://jmespath.org) to define your own tests to check for additional properties and specific values.
 You can mix and match your own test with the built-in presets, or define your own presets.

 ```javascript
 const url = 'https://www.bbc.co.uk/news/world-us-canada-49060410'